allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 bothers about it too much.
 People do not pay enough attention to such a project and subsequent tests, if any, duplicate the shortcomings of all the previous ones in the legacy.

-In this article I will show you how to disenchant this miserable state of affairs with a few simple tips and I will invite you to approach the tests in a completely different way and create their new edition.
+In this article I will show you how to disenchant this miserable state of affairs with a few simple tips.
+I invite you to approach the tests in a completely different way to create their new version.

 ## Hello domain!